apache/shardingsphere/docs/document/content/features/dist-sql/_index.en.md

 ## Goal

 **It is the design goal of DistSQL to break the boundary between middleware and database and let developers use Apache ShardingSphere just like database.**

+## Notice

+DistSQL can use for ShardingSphere-Proxy only, not for ShardingSphere-JDBC now.